mrwarrens/nrwl-cucumber/README.md

 This is an example of a nrwl workspace using Cucumber & Protractor.
 By default nrwl workspaces use Jasmin & Protractor.

-For more details see the [wiki](https://github.com/mrwarrens/nrwl-cucumber/wiki)
+For more details on the changes see [wiki](https://github.com/mrwarrens/nrwl-cucumber/wiki)

 #### Commands